Lukas-Gelbmann/Messenger/README.md

 ## Information for setup / usage:

-1. Variable for IP adress found in MainActivity!
+1. Variable for IP adress found in MainActivity

 2. Everyone can see all messages ->
     * all messages get send from our app to receiverId = 1